John Conyers Says He Will Retire, Endorses Son for His Seat in Congress

 “I am retiring today and I want everyone to know how much I appreciate the support — incredible undiminished support I’ve received across the years, not only in my district but across the country as well,” Conyers told Praise 102.7 host Mildred Gaddis.

-Conyers also announced that he was endorsing his oldest son, John Conyers III, to replace him in Congress.
+Conyers also announced that he was endorsing his son, John Conyers III, to replace him in Congress.
 That endorsement came in the wake of a New York Times report that suggested another relative of the 88-year-old Democrat would run for his seat.

 “My legacy can’t be compromised or diminished in any way by what’ we’re going through now.
 This too shall pass,” the long-serving Congressman said.
 “My legacy will continue through my children.
 I have a great family here, especially in my oldest boy, John Conyers III, who I endorse to replace me in my seat in Congress.”
 He continued, “We’re all working together.”